OPT Grader Operator Jobs

 Do grader operator employers typically sponsor OPT or H-1B visas?

 It varies by employer size and project type.
-Larger construction and infrastructure contractors working on federal or state projects are more likely to have experience with OPT work authorization and the H-1B process.
+Larger construction and infrastructure contractors working on federal or state projects are more likely to have experience with OPT work authorization and the H-1B visa process.
 Smaller subcontractors may be less familiar.
 You can browse grader operator roles on Migrate Mate, which focuses specifically on employers open to sponsoring F-1 OPT students.

 Does a grader operator role qualify for the STEM OPT extension?